aphalo/ggpmisc/README.md

 [![](http://cranlogs.r-pkg.org/badges/ggpmisc)](https://cran.r-project.org/package=ggpmisc)
 [![](http://cranlogs.r-pkg.org/badges/grand-total/ggpmisc)](https://cran.r-project.org/package=ggpmisc)

 Package '**ggpmisc**' (Miscellaneous Extensions to 'ggplot2') is a set of extensions to R package 'ggplot2' (> 2.2.1) useful when plotting diverse types of data.

+**Currently there are two development branches of 'ggpmisc' being maintained: one at CRAN with normal version numbering and compatible with 'ggplot2' (>=2.2.1) and this one with version numbers such as 0.9.17.9900 with additional functionality but requiring the development version of 'ggplot2' (>=2.2.1.9000) currently available only from Github.**

 Functions `try_data_frame()` and `try_tibble()` can be used to convert time series objects into data frames or tibbles suitable for plotting.
 To complement